unChaz/sci-fi-5e/srd/mechanics/combat.md

 ##### Using Different Speeds

 If you have more than one speed, such as your walking speed and a flying speed, you can switch back and forth between your speeds during your move.
-Whenever you switch, subtract the distance you’ve already moved from the new speed.
+Whenever you switch, subtract the distance you've already moved from the new speed.
 The result determines how much farther you can move.
-If the result is 0 or less, you can’t use the new speed during the current move.
+If the result is 0 or less, you can't use the new speed during the current move.

 For example, if you have a speed of 30 and a flying speed of 60 because an arcanist cast the *fly* tek skill on you, you could fly 20 feet, then walk 10 feet, and then leap into the air to fly 30 feet more.